hgb-bin-proteomics/CandidateVectorSearch/README.md

 Searching for peptide candidates using sparse matrix + [sparse] vector/matrix multiplication.
 This is the computational backend for
 [CandidateSearch](https://github.com/hgb-bin-proteomics/CandidateSearch) - a search engine that aims to (quickly) identify peptide candidates for a given mass spectrum without any information about precursor mass or variable modifications.
+This is also the computational backend for the non-cleavable crosslink search in [MS Annika](https://github.com/hgb-bin-proteomics/MSAnnika).

 Implements the following methods across two DLLs:
 - [VectorSearch.dll](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/VectorSearch/dllmain.cpp):